-Landlord and tenant needs are serviced by dedicated teams within the Group who undergo rigorous and ongoing training, from the staff in branch to property managers who oversee the requirements of both the landlord and the tenant.
-The Group is a member of ARLA and all client monies are subject to strict annual audits and protected by the rules of the ARLA body.
+Landlord and tenant needs are serviced by dedicated teams within the group who undergo rigorous and ongoing training, from the staff in branch to property managers who oversee the requirements of both the landlord and the tenant.
+The company is a member of ARLA Propertymark and all client monies are subject to strict annual audits and protected by the rules of the ARLA Propertymark body.